-Unacceptable economic impact is described in ISPM No. 5, Glossary of phytosanitary terms, Supplement No. 2: Guidelines on the understanding of potential economic importance and related terms.

-In the case of LMOs, the economic impact (including environmental impact) should relate to the pest nature (injurious to plants and plant products) of the LMO.
+- S1 Unacceptable economic impact is described in ISPM 5 Supplement 2 (Guidelines on the understanding of potential economic importance and related terms including reference to environmental considerations). - S2 In the case of LMOs, the economic impact (including environmental impact) should relate to the pest nature (injurious to plants and plant products) of the LMO.